The course syllabus – your contract!

 - You are not allowed to leave the exam room earlier than one hour after the start of the exam.

-- You are not allowed to use aids such as dictionaries, vocabulary books, etc. if special instructions about these have not been given.
+- You are not allowed to use aids such as dictionaries, vocabulary books, etc. unless special instructions about these have been given.

 - Remember that participating in an examination without valid photo identification is not permitted!